Understanding Fold Equity

 Deciphering Fold Equity

-First things first: let’s crack open the enigma of fold equity.
-If poker was a game of chess, fold equity would be your cunning bishop, swooping in diagonally and surprising the unprepared opponent.
-So what is it, really?
 Fold equity refers to the extra value you gain when you factor in how often your opponent will fold to your bets.

-Yes, my friend, this is not about having the best hand.
+This is not about having the best hand.
 It’s about making your opponents think you do.
 Fold equity is about psychology and strategy.
 It’s about looking your opponent straight in the eye, pushing your chips into the middle, and saying, “I dare you.”

 Fold equity comes into play when you choose to bet or raise instead of checking or calling.
 While you can leverage fold equity with any hand, its effectiveness depends on factors like stack sizes, board texture, your position, and your opponent’s tendencies.